hussam123/Text-Summarization/README.md

 - Graph-Based Abstractive Summarization: Compression of Semantic Graphs
 - Look-ahead Attention for Generation in Neural Machine Translation
 - Actor-Critic Sequence Training for Image Captioning
-- Abstractive Document Summarization via Neural Model with Joint Attention
-- Attention Is All You Need
-- Low-Resource Neural Headline Generation

 - Training RNNs as Fast as CNNs
 - Neural Text Generation: A Practical Guide
-- Convolutional Sequence to Sequence Learning
 - AHNN: An Attention-Based Hybrid Neural Network for Sentence Modeling
 - A Sequential Neural Encoder With Latent Structured Description for Modeling Sentences
 - Adversarial learning for neural dialogue generation.
 Santosh Kumar Bharti, Korra Sathya Babu